This post contains affiliate links. Read my disclosure policy here.

 Let’s talk more about the end result.
 How do these cookies taste?

-Alright, let’s get cracking on one of the easiest gifts you’ll find and give this season!
+Alright, let’s get cracking on one of the easiest gifts you’ll give this season!
+Want more?
+Here is a list of my favorite Holiday Vegan Gifts that are all under $50!

 Cookies in a Jar